EsraaAlgammal/MachineLearningAZ-Udemy/README.md

 This repository contains the programming assignments for Udemy's (Machine Learning A-Z) course - can be found here: https://www.udemy.com/machinelearning/

-#### The assignments are done using Spyder 3.7 and 3.6 on Windows 10.
+#### The assignments are done with Python, using Spyder 3.7 and 3.6 on Windows 10.

 #### Contents:
 1. Regression